-Hilary Pecis

-JOSHUA LINER GALLERY
+Hilary Pecis JOSHUA LINER GALLERY

 The capacity to recognize patterns is what sets humans apart from other animals and from machines.
 Our ability to convert perceived arrangements into habits and inventions drives our looking and imagining, our reading and reasoning.
 We are hungry to intuit serial sequences everywhere, even where there are none-a condition known as apophenia, which is linked to gambling and conspiracy theories.
 On the brighter side of our brain function, Hilary Pecis's paintings seem to celebrate the joy of discerning and interpreting patterns in the everyday world.
 Nine paintings made up her excellent if modest showing in the back room of Joshua Liner Gallery, the largest canvases just over three feet in height.
-Still lifes or landscape views filled with color and patterns but very few people, their subjects were reassuringly ordinary, including a bowl of a garden, palm trees bowing in the wind, a table just before being cleared.
+Still lifes or landscape views filled with color and patterns but very few people, their subjects were reassuringly ordinary, including a bowl of anemones, a cat sitting on a chair in a garden, palm trees bowing in the wind, a table just before being cleared.

-A work reminiscent of Jane Freilicher showed a studio windowsill cluttered with jars of paint.
+A work reminiscent of Iane Freilicher showed a studio windowsill cluttered with jars of paint.
 Pecis goes one step further by clearly depicting the prices markered in black on the containers' lids-a diagram of numbers in front of a gridded view.
-Gus's Jerky Shop, 2017, for which Pecis painted a gray brick building (a former gas station near Death Valley, California, that's become a destination for specialty dried meat) with its storefront window and bench plastered in bumper stickers and brand logos, was drabber than the other works, but still scenic.
+Gus's Jerky Shop, 2017, for which Pecis painted a gray brick building (a former gas station near Death Valley, California, that's become a destination for speas, 40 × 30'

+cialty dried meat) with its storefront window and bench plastered in Hilary Pecis, Di Party, 2016, acryli bumper stickers and brand logos, was drabber than the other works, but on ca still scenic.
 The artist's execution of decals, bricks, and mottled ground marshals an intriguing spatial order out of haphazard circumstance.